TassioCarmo/freecodecamp-html-by-building-a-cat-photo-app/README.md

 # Basic html principles
 ## What did i learn

 HTML5 has some elements that identify different content areas.
-These elements make your HTML easier to read and help with Search Engine Optimization (SEO) and accessibility.

-Ex <code>< main ></code>
+These elements make your HTML easier to read and help with Search Engine Optimization (SEO) and accessibility.Ex <code>< main ></code>

 - Nesting putting one element inside another